TanguyHOD/tanguyhod.github.io/about.md

 {% include image.html url="/images/profile.jpg" caption="A sassy caption here" width=300 align="right" %}

-I define mmyself as data scientist with a background in economics.
+I define myself as data scientist with a background in economics.
 I enjoy machine learning, web programming, and all things data science and applying statistical learning to economics topics.
 Today, I am nearing the end of my Economics Engineering and Data Analysis Master's at the University of Cergy-Pontoise France.
-I committed to learning everything I could about machine learning, data science, economics and the tech industry.
+I committed to learning everything I could about machine learning, data science, Business Intelligence and the tech industry.
 I am seeking now for an internship as a data scientist that will allow me to use machine learning and statistical methods for decision making.